irbizzelus/random-noncode-stuff/Gilza txts/Weapons_2.5.md

 This penalty is not applied while bipoded.

 ## Burst-Fire
 A new burst fire mode was added to some weapons, and is available on them by default.
-Every weapon with burst fire functionality will have a description with information oh the burst fire mode, like burst bullet count, or if the burst itself may have a different rate of fire during the burst.
+Every weapon with burst fire functionality will have a description with information on the burst fire mode, like burst bullet count, or if the burst itself may have a different rate of fire during the burst.
 Burst fire mode has a 16 accuracy penalty, similarly to full-auto fire mode, and has lower DPS than full auto fire mode (roughly 25% less).
 To select burst fire mode, use your fire mode keybind.
 Order of fire mode cycling is as follows: single->burst->full auto.
 If a skill has a limit to what fire mode it can work with, burst fire is counted as a seperate fire mode - so if such skill does not specify support for burst fire mode, it does not work with it.